-Transitionary period: As entities may not have systems and processes established to report expenses by beneficiary location, a transitionary period until 31 December 2021 has been allowed.
-During this time, expenses can be allocated based on where the expenses are incurred.
+As entities might not have the systems and processes established to report expenses by beneficiary location, a transitionary period until 31 December 2022 is allowed.
+During this time, expenses could be allocated based on where the expenses are incurred.

 3. Global Programmes